Chapter 7 Population Genetics and Diseases

 \[\begin{align*} cov(MZ) = cor(MZ) & = rMZ= \sigma^{2}_{A} + \sigma^{2}_{C} \\ cov(DZ) = cor(DZ) & = rDZ = 0.5 * \sigma^{2}_{A} + \sigma^{2}_{C} \quad \text{ , where} \\ \end{align*}\]

-By solving the unknowns, the Falconer’s equations for the ACE model:
+By solving the unknowns, the variance explained by different components for the ACE model:

 \[\begin{align*} \sigma^{2}_{A} & = 2*(rMZ - rDZ) \\ \sigma^{2}_{C} & = 2*rDZ - rMZ \\ \sigma^{2}_{E} & = 1 - \sigma^{2}_{A} - \sigma^{2}_{C} = 1 - rMZ \end{align*}\]